 We all want you to succeed in this course!
 To be successful, you must complete the readings, discussion posts, assignments, quizzes, ask questions, and seek help when necessary.
-Your course instructor will be happy to provide extra help to students via email, phone, or in-person meetings at the DMS office.
+I will be happy to provide extra help to students via email, phone, or in-person meetings at my office.
 Please remember, it is your effort, your time, and your determination that make the difference between failure and success.